Thursday, 27 August 2015

 Contrary to what the press, some of the leadership candidates, some former Labour ministers and prime ministers are saying, there is a mood in the country that is positively inclined towards what were traditional Labour traits.
 These would include rail nationalisation, building more social housing, improving social care, safeguarding benefits for the most disadvantaged, more and better vocational education and no more hiving off of schools, health and infrastructure to the private sector.

 There is also a growing anathema to centralisation and a greater desire for the devolution of services and decisions to localities.
 There is strong support for a more progressive tax regime for both businesses and individuals.
-There is increased scepticism about a foreign policy that is based on protecting UK interests and the sale of weapons, preferring instead a policy that provides leadership on international development, climate change and humanitarian aid.
+There is increased scepticism about a foreign policy that is based on protecting UK interests and the sale of weapons, preferring instead a policy that provides leadership on international development, climate change and humanitarian aid - these are the sustainable weapons of soft power.
 A growing disenchantment with International Trade agreements (TIPP) that satisfy global companies but severely damage the economies of developing countries.
 Ethical trade agreements should be designed to encourage sustainable industries not to allow global monopolies to dominate markets.

 These are the sort of issues that potential labour leaders should be focusing on and so far Jeremy Corbyn, despite his lack of leadership credentials, has done it with more conviction than the other candidates.
 The successful post-war Labour Party leaders: Clem Atlee, Harold Wilson and, yes, Tony Blair all had a clear mission and pursued them with a vigour that the other Labour leadership contenders have not shown in their largely defensive campaigns.
 Past leaders may have made mistakes but they understood that the Labour movement was a broad church and deviating from conventional and moribund practices was tolerated a lot more by the electorate than the candidates in the current leadership debate are exhibiting.